dechamps/FlexASIO/CONFIGURATION.md

 For more information, see [BACKENDS][].

-The value of the option is matched against PortAudio host API names, as shown in the output of the `PortAudioDevices` program.
+The value of the option is matched against PortAudio host API names, as shown in the output of the [`PortAudioDevices` program][PortAudioDevices].
 If the specified name doesn't match any host API, FlexASIO will fail to initialize.

 In practice, PortAudio will recognize the following names: `MME`, `Windows DirectSound`, `Windows WASAPI` and `Windows WDM-KS`.